dhavalluhar64/fastdog-fork/readme.md

 # Fastdog site generator

-A node.js static site generator with content in Markdown and twig for templating.

-For current demo run `node main.js  --source scaffold/` from project root.
-Fastdog will generate three pages into a new HTML directory: `index.html`, `sample.html`, and `example/example.html`.

-The content is generated from the Markdown files in Scaffold.
+A static site generator built around Hexo providing a markdown editor and automatic handling of output.
+Meant to become a simple to use application for maintaining blogs, simple sites, and other projects that need organization but not a full modern CMS like Drupal or WordPress.